-APPLICATION FOR ENVIRONMENTAL AUTHORISATION IN TERMS OF THE NATIONAL ENVIRONMENTAL MANAGEMENT ACT, ACT NO. 107 OF 1998, AS AMENDED: FOR THE DEVELOPMENT OF THE UP TO 1200MWh BIESJESVLEI BATTERY ENERGY STORAGE SYSTEM AND ASSOCIATED INFRASTRUCTURE (i.e., BIESJESVLEI BESS 1) NEAR SMITHFIELD, WITHIN THE MOHOKARE LOCAL MUNICIPALITY IN THE FREE STATE PROVINCE
+ENVIRONMENTAL AUTHORISATION IN TERMS OF THE NATIONAL ENVIRONMENTAL MANAGEMENT ACT, ACT NO. 107 OF 1998, AS AMENDED: FOR THE DEVELOPMENT OF THE UP TO 1200MWH BATTERY ENERGY STORAGE SYSTEM AND ASSOCIATED INFRASTRUCTURE (BIESJESVLEI BESS 3); NEAR SMITHFIELD, WITHIN THE MOHOKARE LOCAL MUNICIPALITY, FREE STATE PROVINCE.

 With reference to the above application, please be advised that the Department has decided to grant authorisation.
-The Environmental Authorisation (EA) and the reasons for the decision are attached herewith.
+The Environmental Authorisation (EA) and reasons for the decision are attached herewith.

-In terms of Regulation 4(2) of the Environmental Impact Assessment Regulations, 2014, as amended (the EIA Regulations), you are instructed to notify all registered interested and affected parties, in writing and within fourteen (14) days from the date of the decision, as well as the provisions regarding the submission of appeals that are contained in the Regulations.
+In terms of Regulation 4(2) of the Environmental Impact Assessment Regulations, 2014, as amended (the EIA Regulations), you are instructed to notify all registered interested and affected parties, in writing and within fourteen (14) days of the date of the decision as well as the provisions regarding the submission of appeals that are contained in the Regulations.

-In terms of the Promotion of Administrative Justice Act, Act No. 3 of 2000, you are entitled to the right to fair, lawful, and reasonable administrative action; and to written reasons for administrative action that affects you negatively.
-Further, your attention is drawn to the provisions of the Protection of Personal Information Act, Act No. 4 of 2013 which stipulate that the Department should conduct itself in a responsible manner when collecting, processing, storing, and sharing an individual or another entity's personal information by holding the Department accountable should the Department abuse or compromise your personal information in any way.
+In terms of the Promotion of Administrative Justice Act, Act No. 3 of 2000, you are entitled to the right to fair, lawful and reasonable administrative action; and to written reasons for administrative action that affects you negatively.
+Further your attention is drawn to the provisions of the Protection of Personal Information Act, Act No. 4 of 2013 which stipulate that the Department should conduct itself in a responsible manner when collecting, processing, storing, and sharing an individual or another entity's